yminsky/ocaml-user-experience/objectives.md

 Also, the experience for setting up a new project and starting to write code should have as few steps as possible.

+## OCaml workflows are organized around a simple, understandable model

 ## The workflow for newbies scales up seamlessly to larger projects